A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Tests

 Here $smultin$ is a module of tests based on the multinomial distribution \cite{S1064827598349033} which tests uniformity in the $t$-dimensional unit hypercube.
 The module $snpair$ implements tests based on the distances between the closest points in a sample of $n$ uniformly distributed points in the unit torus in $t$-dimensions \cite{opre.48.2.308.12385}. $svaria$ is a module that implements different uniformity tests, mainly based on some simple statistics.
 The module $scomp$ contains tests based on linear complexity of bit sequence as well as on the compressibility of it, measured by the Lempel-Ziv complexity \cite{Lempel}.
 The statistical tests developed by George Marsaglia and his collaborators in \cite{marsaglia1985current} are implemented in $smarsa$ module.
 In case these tests are spacial cases of the tests of module $smultin$, the function smultin\_MultinomialOver is called.
 The module $sspectral$ contains tests based on spectral methods, which computes the discrete Fourier transform of a bit string of size $n$ and looks for deviations in the spectrum inconsistent with $\mathscr{H}_0$. $sstring$ module implements tests on strings of random bits made by concatenating blocks of $s$ bits from each.
 In module $swalk$, statistical tests based on discrete random walks over $\mathbb{Z}$ is implemented \cite{SHCHUR1997579}.
 Among these tests, spectral tests are the most difficult ones to pass.

 The battery \emph{rabbit} takes two arguments -- a filename and number of bits $(nb)$.
 The first $nb$ bits of the binary file, filled by the random numbers generated by the PRNG, is tested.
 For each test, the parameters are a function of $nb$, to make it dynamic.
-For the PRNGs, selected for ranking, we have set $nb=10^7$ and the file size as $10.4$MB.
-Here, a test is declared to be passed for a seed, if each of the $p$-values of the test is within $0.001$ to $0.999$ \cite{L'Ecuyer:2007:TCL:1268776.1268777}.
+Here, to test a PRNG using \emph{rabbit}, we have set $nb=10^7$ and the file size is taken as $10.4$ MB.
+A test is declared to be passed for a seed, if each of the $p$-values of the test is within $0.001$ to $0.999$ \cite{L'Ecuyer:2007:TCL:1268776.1268777}.

-\textbf{Remark :} Between Diehard and TestU01's rabbit battery of tests, we have observed that, for the selected PRNGs, some tests of Diehard are more stringent to pass than that of battery rabbit of TestU01.
+\textbf{Remark:} Between Diehard and TestU01's rabbit battery of tests, we have observed that, for the selected PRNGs, some tests of Diehard are more stringent to pass than that of battery rabbit of TestU01.
 For example, for a specific seed, even if the PRNG passes all tests of rabbit, but it may fail to pass overlapping permutations test of Diehard.